penzata/anti-fraud/README.md

 API uses embedded H2 database and the DB's persistence is done through Spring Data JPA.

 The API's using Base64 Spring Security authentication.
-The authorization's done at the Security Filter Chain level, and at the controllers' level through @PreAuthorize annotations.
+The authorization's done with role-based access at the Security Filter Chain level, and at the controllers' level through @PreAuthorize annotations.

 API has a Global Exception Handler to handle the custom, authentication, cotroller and service level exceptions.